tobias-weiss-ai-xr/opendesk-edu/README.md

  If you want to address other topics, please check the section ["Rückmeldungen und Beteiligung" of the Infos' project OVERVIEW.md](https://gitlab.opencode.de/bmi/souveraener_arbeitsplatz/info/-/blob/main/OVERVIEW.md#rückmeldungen-und-beteiligung).

 The first release of the SWP is scheduled for December 2023.
+Before that release there will be breaking changes in the deployment.

 # The Sovereign Workplace (SWP)